 Lex not only hated Superman because he saw him as a threat to humanity, but also because he saw him as the reflection of his own insecurities.
 Just like in the comics, he felt like he was a step ahead of everyone else, but Superman was the only one that could make him feel inferior.
-In his first scene, he mentioned the necessity of kryptonite to use as a silver bullet in case Superman turns against Earth.
+In his first scene, he mentioned the necessity of kryptonite to use it as a silver bullet in case Superman turns against Earth.
 But in reality, ego is the main factor behind all this.
 The deterrence part is a façade for a bigger and more complex goal.

-As for Bruce, he was always tormented by something, whether it was the night his parents died, a bat creature or just facing this alien from another planet.
+As for Bruce, he was always tormented by something, whether it was the night his parents died, bats or just facing this alien from another planet.
 But fear is the main factor of how Batman has worked ever since his inception in the comic book industry.
 It’s what drives him to do all these things.
 He’s always concerned about something and does as much research as possible.

 Without characters with extraordinary powers, superheroes wouldn’t even exist.
 It’s been said a million times “POWER CORRUPTS“, and this movie reflects that through many lines.
 It also touches upon the abilities of the characters through a series of events, such as the opening of the film, the Black Zero event, the massacre in Africa, the nightmare sequence, the explosion at the Capitol building, Bruce training and pushing his boundaries, the use of kryptonite, the fight between Batman and Superman, the Trinity battling Doomsday, the list goes on.

 Superman has extraordinary abilities, but his greatest power is his will to do the right thing.
-However, that doesn't mean that he is a perfect character without flaws, especially this incarnation.
+Although, that doesn't mean that he is a perfect character without flaws, especially this incarnation.
 This Superman was in a lose-lose scenario.
 When he helped others, he was criticized for doing so.
 And when he didn't interfere, people still pointed fingers at him for not doing anything.
 He wasn't invulnerable to these situations because they were larger than life, especially when he wasn't able to save everyone in the Capitol.

 Batman had been fighting crime for twenty years, but it seemed like he was more brutal than ever, whether it was branding the worst of the worst criminals to strike fear and warn them to think twice before they committed a crime, breaking bones, or even straight up killing people.
 And just when he had the opportunity to brand Lex, he chose not to do it because he’s trying to be a better person.